Thursday, July 7, 2016

 About Time, part 5: Carbon-14, the Ice Age, and the Bible

 For many who call themselves Christians, 'Take it on faith' is a mantra they use when they can't explain something.
-But in fact, faith should be built on evidence.
+However, the Bible says that faith should be built on evidence.
+(Hebrews 11:1)

 When someone is spotted standing on the edge of a roof, occasionally there are hecklers on the ground yelling “Jump!”
-But most reasonable people will try to talk the emotionally disturbed person out of harming themselves, because we agree it would be wrong.
+But most reasonable people will try to talk the emotionally disturbed person out of harming themselves.
+Why?
+Because most of us agree it would be wrong.

 Why won't racism go away?